saltyorg/docs/docs/reference/safire.md

 This will set up three Shared Drives and set up all the infrastructure you need for Saltbox to use them.

+If you're here, you probably want to go [here](rclone-manual.md) instead.  `safire` has been acting inconsistently.

 # This script is a work in progress; it probably has rough edges.
-It's mostly intended for brand new users.

 ## Assumptions and defaults: